webeproject/Coloraiz.css/README.md

 # Coloraiz.css
-This framework is ready to use without learning sass/scss, it's compiled in a single .css file with a class for every color shade.
+This is a sass/scss library, pre-compiled in a single .css file with a class for every color shade.
 In this guide you'll learn how to implement in your projects, so.. let's start coding!

 <h2>Available colors:</h2>
 - Blue